Tap30/ripple-go/ONBOARDING.md

 ## Project Overview

-Ripple Go is a high-performance, fault-tolerant event tracking SDK implemented as a single Go package.
+Ripple Go is a high-performance, scalable, and fault-tolerant event tracking SDK implemented as a single Go package.
 It provides reliable event delivery, batching, retries, persistence, and graceful shutdown for server-side applications.

 This version is not a monorepo.
 It has no browser package, no Node.js package, and no internal modules exposed.
-All functionality exists within one cohesive Go module.
+All functionality exists within one cohesive Go module that follows the unified API contract defined in the main Ripple repository.

 ## SDK Features

 ### Core Features

+* **Unified Metadata System** – Single metadata field that merges shared metadata (client-level) with event-specific metadata
+* **Type-Safe Metadata Management** – MetadataManager for handling shared metadata with thread-safe operations
+* **Initialization Validation** – Track() throws error if called before Init() to prevent data loss
+* **Logger Interface** – Pluggable logging with PrintLoggerAdapter and NoOpLoggerAdapter implementations
 * **Context Management** – shared context automatically attached to all events
-* **Event Metadata** – optional schema versioning
+* **Event Metadata** – optional schema versioning and event-specific metadata
 * **Automatic Batching** – dispatch based on batch size
 * **Scheduled Flushing** – time-based flush via goroutines
-* **Retry Logic** – exponential backoff with jitter
+* **Retry Logic** – exponential backoff with jitter (1000ms × 2^attempt + random jitter)
 * **Event Persistence** – disk-backed storage for unsent events
 * **Queue Management** – FIFO queue using `container/list`
+* **Race Condition Prevention** – Mutex-based atomic operations for concurrent safety
 * **Graceful Shutdown** – flushes and persists all events on dispose
-* **Adapters** – pluggable HTTP and storage implementations
+* **Adapters** – pluggable HTTP, storage, and logger implementations

 ### Go-Specific Features